 July 25, 2018 - How COB Connects with Businesses on Real World Projects

 The College of Business has 5 new cutting edge learning laboratories in our newly renovated Glass Hall and Robert Gourley Student Success Center space.
-In this presentation, Associate Dean David Meinert will focus on the BKD Financial Trading Lab and the Marlin Think Tank for Creative Thinking in Business.
+In this presentation, Interim Dean David Meinert will focus on the BKD Financial Trading Lab and the Marlin Think Tank for Creative Thinking in Business.

 Presenter: Dr. David Meinert